CogniMap/jobs/README.md

 It is composed of two parts :

-- A backend, based on redis to store jobs progress and on NodeJs to trigger and execute these jobs.
+- A server, to store jobs traces (results, progress etc), and execute them
-- Frontend integrations : We try to support as many UI frameworks to display the job progress in real time (we use WebSockets).
+- Clients integrations : We try to support as many UI frameworks to display the job progress in real time (we use WebSockets).
 Currently, we support the following frameworks:
   - React

-# Backend
+# Server

-The backend works on top of an Express server.
+The server uses Express.

+It can be configured with several components : workflows, backends and controllers

+## Workflows

+A workflow is a collection of tasks.
+It describes how they should be executed (in parrallel etc).

+Each task is identified by a task path (a string, starting with a '#'.

+### Instances

+A workflow is described by a *generator* and *data* (an argument for the generator).
+With these two elements, one can create *workflow instances*.
+These instances can execute the tasks of the workflow.

+Instances are indexed in a mysql database.

+### Tasks

 Tasks description :
 ```